 Over the years, haircut trends can magically morph and what’s cool one year may not be too hip the next.
 Thankfully, there are those tried and true, timeless yet trendy, types of male haircuts that will always be in style.

 Whether it’s a classy fade pompadour or an edgy top knot you’re into, we have you covered for your next new cut!
 We have options for straight hair or curly hair, regardless of its length– short hair, long hair, or even medium length hair.
-And, when you’re ready, be sure to book your haircut online with StyleSeat.
-Keep reading for the 18 freshest types of male haircuts that are sure to keep you looking — and feeling — fresh in 2021.
+Find the best haircut, and, when you’re ready, be sure to book your haircut online with StyleSeat.
+Keep reading for some of the freshest types of male haircuts that are sure to keep you looking — and feeling — fresh in 2021.

 1. Textured crop

 The textured crop is one of those types of male haircuts that can be customized to suit your tastes.
 Looking for a long fringe near the forehead or a fade on the back and sides?
 This is your cut (simply gather some images then consult with your stylist to fine-tune exactly what you want).

 The fade pompadour is one of our favorite different types of haircuts for men.
 This men’s haircut features short sides, almost shaved sides, with a signature slicked-back look on top.
 Consider it vintage meets modern with a little extra flair for creativity.